gerardoglzb/pixelang/guide.md

 It's <b>important</b> to remember to change whatever `variable` or `variables` your `condition` depends on inside the loop.
 Otherwise, you'll find yourself in an endless loop and you'll have to terminate the program.

 Other than that, it works pretty much the same as a `for loop`.
 Think of the `while loop` as a `for loop` and an `if statement` put together.

+## Functions

+### Defining and calling a function

+You can actually define your own functions in your program.
+A program with a simple function (that does nothing) would look something like this:

+    program functions;

+    function myFunction() : void {

+    }

+    {
+        myFunction();
+    }

+The syntax consists of the keyword ```function```, followed by the ```name of your function``` (which follows the same rules as the variables names), a ```pair of parentheses```, then a ```colon (:)```, then the datatype of your function and finally a pair of ```curly brackets``` containing your function's functionality.

+We can also see an example of a `call`, which occurs by typing the name of the function, followed by the ```parentheses``` and a ```semicolon (;)```.
+Parameters/arguments can also be used inside of the parentheses of the function's definition and call, but we'll get into that a bit later.

+The functions also introduce a new datatype: `void`, which refers to a function that doesn't return anything.
+That's right!
+Functions can return values.

+### Returns

+The keyword `return` allows a function to end before it reaches the end of definition.
+It looks something like this:

+    program returns;

+    function myFunction() : void {
+        print("Start of function");
+        if (true) {
+            return;
+        }
+        print("End of function");
+    }

+    {
+        myFunction();
+    }

+This functions returns:

+    Start of function

+It doesn't print "End of function" because it returns earlier.

+The `return` statement can also return a value if it's followed by a ```pair of parenthesis``` containing an expression to be returned.
+It's worth noting in both cases (with or without a value to return), the return statement must be ended with a ```semicolon (;)```.
+Here's an example of a function that returns a value.

+    program functions;

+    function myFunction() : int {
+        return(3);
+    }

+    {
+        print(myFunction());
+    }

+This obviously returns:

+    3

+A difference is worth noting is that `void` functions cannot be assigned to anything.
+Functions with other datatypes do return a value and as such can be used in assignments.

+### Parameters

+We can also pass in parameters to functions through parameters, which are defined inside the ```parentheses``` of the function definition.
+These parameters are a ```list of comma-separated ids``` that follow the same rules as variable names (and actually are declared as variables inside the function!) followed by a ```colon (:)``` and a ```datatype```.
+It's worth mentioning arrays cannot be passed as parameters.
+Here's an example so you can understand it better.

+    program parameters;

+    function multiply(val : int, val2 : int) : int {
+        return(val * val2);
+    }

+    {
+        print(double(5, 3));
+    }

+This returns:

+    15

+Like I mentioned, parameters are essentially variables that only work inside of your function.
+You can actually also declare your own new variables for each function as well aside from the parameters.
+This is where scopes come into place.

+### Scopes

+There's essentially two different types of scopes in your programs: global and local scopes.
+Variables in the global scope can be accessed by any function.
+Variables in the local scope refer to those declared inside of a function (including parameters).
+They can only be accessed by the function that declared them.
+It's worth mentioning that a variable in the local scope can share the same name as one in the global scope.
+If that's the case, a function will always prioritize the one in the local scope.

+Declaring local variables is essentially the same as global ones, but they must written at the very top of the contents of your function.

+    program scopes;

+    var total : int;
+    var i : int;

+    function handmadeMultiply(val : int, val2 : int) : int {
+        var total : int;
+        total = 0;
+        for (i = 0 to val) {
+            total = total + val2;
+        }
+        return(total);
+    }

+    {
+        total = 0;
+        print("local total: ", handmadeMultiply(5, 3));
+        print("global total: ", total);
+        print("i: ", i);
+    }

+Let's analyze the output of this function:

+    local total:  15
+    global total:  0
+    i:  5

+The function accesses the `total` variable.
+Since there's one in the global scope and another one in the local one, it prioritizes the latter and uses it.
+That's why at the end we can see the global `total` is left untouched.
+The `i`, however, was uesd in the loop and as cuh, ends up as the same value as it was in the function.

+This is now a good moment to menetion all of your functions must be written after all your global variables have been declared and before your main function.

+### Recursion

+Finally, one thing that's also worth mentioning is that you can actually call functions inside another function!
+This looks a little like this:

+    program scopes;

+    var i : int;

+    function handmadeSum(val : int, val2: int) : int {
+        return(val + val2);
+    }

+    function handmadeMultiply(val : int, val2 : int) : int {
+        var total : int;
+        total = 0;
+        for (i = 0 to val) {
+            total = handmadeSum(total, val2);
+        }
+        return(total);
+    }

+    {
+        print("total: ", handmadeMultiply(5, 3));
+    }

+This also allows for a fun little thing known as `recursion`: calling a function inside itself.
+You just need to remember to include a base case that terminates the recursion.
+Otherwise, you'll run out of memory fairly quickly.

+Here's a fun little example:

+    program recursion;

+    function fact(x : int) : int {
+        if (x < 1 || x == 1) {
+            return(1);
+        }
+        return(x * fact(x-1));
+    }

+    {
+        print(fact(6));
+    }

+## Output

+One last thing that we probably should've mentioned earlier is the `print` statement, but by now you should be pretty familiar with it.

+Syntax is simple: ```print``` keyword, followed by a ```pair of parentheses``` and a ```semicolon (;)```.
+Inside these parentheses, you may write a list of comma separated expressions.
+These can be integers, floats, Booleans or even strings!
+When printing multiple values inside a single `print` statement, they'll show up in the same line, separated by a white space.
+A `print` statement will always end on a newline.

+## Running tests

+Once you're done writing a program in your code.txt file, you can actually move it into the src/tests/ folder.
+If it doesn't exist, you can create it.
+You can use this folder to save your scripts and if the folder already existed, there should be some fun scripts you can try out yourself.
+To do this, type `make SRC={filename}` where `{filename}` is the filename of whatever script you want to run, without the `.txt` extension.

+## Extra information

+### Execution time

+When running your programs, you may notice at the bottom of the output, there's a line that says `Execution time`.
+This is exactly what it says it is: the time in miliseconds it took for your program to be executed by the virtual machine.

+### Execution

+If you head over to the `output/` folder on your project, you'll find an `execution.txt` file.
+If you take a look at it, you'll actually find all the instructions, in order, that were executed by the virtual machine in order to run your program.

+### Memory

+In the same `output/` folder, you'll find a `memory.txt` file, which contains the number of variables of each type that were stored in your virtual machine in both global scope and the local scopes of each function you defined.